notfazed274/requests-OOP/README.md

-# Requests-Animechan
+# request refactor
-Practicando API testing usando Requests en una API sobre anime.
+Applying OOP to Requests library.
+Also using Pytest